solarslurpi/OG-GrowBuddy/pages/cam_buddy.md

 - USB cable.
 One end is connected to the + and - 5V power of the ESP32-CAM.
 The other end gets plugged into a USB port.
 This provides the power.
 - 3d Printed enclosure
 # Software
-- [ESPAsyncWebServer library](https://github.com/me-no-dev/ESPAsyncWebServer) - From my limited experience, folks using the ESP32-CAM have been enabled by the Arduino IDE libraries and example code.
-I started with straight ESP32-CAM Video Streaming as [well documented in a Random Nerd Tutorial](https://randomnerdtutorials.com/esp32-cam-video-streaming-web-server-camera-home-assistant/).
-Unfortunately, the synchronous nature did not allow me to also send timelapse images to a Raspberry Pi for the timelapse gif.
+Software was built using the Arduino IDE.
+The main pieces include:

+- [ESP32-CAM Video Streaming Web Code](https://randomnerdtutorials.com/esp32-cam-video-streaming-web-server-camera-home-assistant/): After much gringing and nashing of teeth, I ended up using the simplest Arduino code for video streaming from the ESP32-CAM.
+I found [Rui Santos's Random Nerd tutorial](https://randomnerdtutorials.com/esp32-cam-video-streaming-web-server-camera-home-assistant/) to be very helpful.
+- The code for storing the image on a Raspberry Pi server is pinned to run on the ESP32's Core0 (see [`initStorePicFTPonCore0()`]())

 - [FTP Arduino client]